 top of page

-CERTIFIED U.S. GOLD & SILVER RARE COINS
+HOW ARE U.S. GOLD & SILVER RARE COINS CERTIFIED?

-How are United States rare gold and silver coins authenticated, graded, and certified?
+How are rare United States gold and silver coins authenticated, graded, and certified?

-Experts from CAC, PCGS, and NGC evaluate each coin collectively without preconceived notions about its market value.
-The identity of the individual or company submitting a coin for authentication, certification, and grading remains confidential, and each coin undergoes a thorough examination.
+The identity of the individual or company submitting a coin for authentication, certification, and grading remains confidential, and every coin undergoes a comprehensive examination.

 WHAT DETERMINES A COINS GRADE, CONDITION & VALUE?